Y-Sanjana/Plastic-Classifier-using-reflectance-data-from-triad-spectrometer/README.md

 # Plastic Classifier

-This project is a plastic classifier that uses sensor data to identify types of plastic materials.
+This project is a plastic classifier that uses triad spectroscopy sensor (AS7265X) data to identify types of plastic materials namely PET,PP,HDPE,LDPE.
 It consists of two main components: a data collection script that reads sensor data from an Arduino device, and a Streamlit web application that allows users to upload sensor data in CSV format and predicts the plastic type using machine learning models.

 ## Features

-- Collect sensor data from an Arduino via serial communication.
+- Collect sensor data from an Arduino nano / uno via serial communication.
 - Upload sensor data CSV files through a user-friendly Streamlit interface.
 - Predict plastic type using two machine learning models: Random Forest and Support Vector Machine (SVM).
 - Visualize the reflectance spectrum of the plastic sample.